nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 - ✔ Any token implementation (which supports delegated transactions, for example, [DREAM](https://etherscan.io/token/0x82f4ded9cec9b5750fbff5c2185aee35afc16587))
 - ✔ Any signature standard (supported by wallets)
-- ⚠ Only manifest file is required for each token (see `/config/contracts`)
+- ⚠ Only the manifest file is required for each token (see `/config/contracts`)

 This back end works for any smart contracts (primarily for token smart contracts) which support delegated transactions.
-By design, such smart contracts should expose functions which allow to run its "original functions" by signature, or, in other words, allowing to **avoid paying fee in Ether**.
+By design, such smart contracts should expose functions which allow running its "original functions" by signature, or, in other words, allowing to **avoid paying fees in Ether**.
 For instance:

 ```javascript
 //         ↓↓↓↓↓↓↓↓ Original function